 - Research ethical suppliers.
 Today’s consumers care quite a bit about where their purchases came from.
 Complete your own due diligence before contracting with a supplier, as it can make or break your success down the road.
-Ethical goods are major player in the future of eCommerce.
+Ethical goods are major player in the eCommerce trends.

 How Does Selling Wholesale Work?

 - Identify your target market.
-Whether you’re selling directly to consumers or a retail environment, have a clear idea of who you want to work with.
+Whether you’re selling directly to consumers, a retail environment, or in a wholesale marketplace, have a clear idea of who you want to work with.
 You should be asking yourself who your ideal customer is, what their pain points are, and where you can find them.
 The clearer you can get in this area, the easier it will be to sell.

 - Develop your retailer network.
 Successful wholesalers have robust relationships with the retail stores and chains they sell to.
 Take the time to understand what your retailers’ needs are so you can supply the right products at the right time.
-The type of products you sell should also be matched to a retail environment that overlaps with the final customer.
+The type of products you sell should be matched to a retail environment that the final customer shops in.